 5.2 Sauce Suggestions

-- Tartar Sauce: Combine mayonnaise, diced pickles, capers, lemon juice, and fresh herbs for a classic sauce.
+- Tartar Sauce: Mayo, diced pickles, capers, lemon juice and chopped herbs.

-- Garlic Butter Sauce: Melt butter with minced garlic and a dash of lemon juice for a rich, flavorful drizzle.
+- Garlic Butter Sauce: Melted butter with minced garlic and a squeeze of lemon.

-- Mango Salsa: Combine fresh diced mango, red onion, jalapeño, cilantro, and lime juice for a sweet and spicy topping.
+- Mango Salsa: Diced mango, red onion, jalapeño, cilantro and lime juice.

 6. Grilled Tilapia Recipes